 has been for the past 6 generations of the Hoover family.

-Second generation of Hoover Angus, John and Barb (Hoover) Kiburz, third generation David & Joy (Kiburz) McFarland and fourth generation Andrew & Landi (McFarland) Livingston currently own and operate the Angus herd.
+Second generation of Hoover Angus, John Kiburz, third generation David & Joy (Kiburz) McFarland and fourth generation Andrew & Landi (McFarland) Livingston currently own and operate the Angus herd.
 No family members have "off farm" jobs, and Angus cattle support three generations of the Hoover family.

-At present, the cow herd numbers around 300 spring calving cows and 100 fall calving cows.
-Hoover Angus encompasses over 2000 owned acres in Ringgold and Union counties.
+At present, the cow herd numbers around 300 registered spring calving cows and 100 registered fall calving cows.
+Hoover Angus encompasses over 2300 owned acres in Ringgold and Union counties.

 Annual Production Sale

-Approximately 110 bulls and 90 females sell in each February's Production Sale, always the first Tuesday in February.
-If you attend a Hoover sale, plan to arrive early, as there will be standing room only by sale start time.
+Approximately 110 bulls and 75 females sell in each February's Production Sale, always the first Tuesday in February.
 The Hoover family writes their own unique sale catalog and manages their own sale.
 The sale catalog is one of the most in-depth bull books published in the country.
 Bulls are offered for sale private treaty throughout the spring months.
 Females are sold once a year in the annual sale.
 We encourage visitors to come to the farm prior to the annual production sale to look at the cattle with less people and congestion.
-Please give Landi a call at 641-772-4479 or 641-344-7684 to schedule an appointment, or Joy at 641-344-3234.
+Please give Landi a call at 641-344-7684 to schedule an appointment, or Joy at 641-344-3234.